isomerpages/pa-corp/_careers/PA Scholarship/PA Scholarship.md

 Application for the PA Scholarship will open in December of each year and close two weeks after the release of ‘A’ level results.

-Mid-term undergraduates who have completed at least two semesters of undergraduate studies with exemplary results may apply for the mid-term scholarship during the same period.
+Mid-term undergraduates who have completed at least one semester of undergraduate studies with exemplary results and not be in the final year of undergraduate study may apply for the mid-term scholarship during the same period.

 Come create a great home and caring community with us.